Tbrown1998/SCD2-Enabled-Data-Warehouse-With-Automated-ETL-Pipeline/README.md

 All staging tables are **truncated before every run**.

 ### **4. Load to Data Warehouse (DW)**
-Warehouse is populated using stored procedures.
+Warehouse is populated using stored procedures that extracts the data from the staging layer.
-Your DW schema includes:
+DW schema includes:

 ### ✅ **Dimensions**
 - `dw.dim_products`